juliaguida/oystercard/thermostat_es6/walkthroughs/airport_challenge_js.md

 Exercise of the interested reader - add a capacity to the airport that when exceeded prevents planes from landing.

-Full code for above available at: https://github.com/tansaku/airport_js
+Full code for above (but in ES5 syntax) available at: https://github.com/tansaku/airport_js